PennScience is committed to promoting and raising the visibility of undergraduate research.

 A key goal of our journal is to make publication more accessible to college students, providing a peer-reviewed journal dedicated solely to their work.
 Publication in academic journals is a time-consuming process which is not always suitable for the duration and scale of projects done by undergraduates; we seek to create another option will allow more students to publish their research.

-Magnolia is sophomore who hails from Livingston, New Jersey.
+Magnolia is junior who hails from Livingston, New Jersey.
 She is passionate about Biology and is also pursuing minors in Chemistry and Medical Sociology.
 As a University Scholar, Magnolia is deeply interested in studying adipose tissue biology, both on the bench and in the literature.
 Ultimately, she seeks to promote scientific literacy both in and beyond the Penn community through PennScience.
 In her free time, Magnolia enjoys ambitious baking projects- sourdough and croissants are among her favorites!

 Da Hyeon Choi

-Mehek is a sophomore from Mumbai, India and is studying neuroscience.
+Mehek is a junior from Mumbai, India and is studying neuroscience.
 Outside of PennScience, she is involved with the Penn India Association, the Educational Pipeline Program, the Penn Bioethics Journal and conducts research related to Alzheimer's Disease.

-Amara is a junior at UPenn from North Jersey studying neuroscience with a minor in Chemistry and Healthcare management.
+Amara is a senior at UPenn from North Jersey studying neuroscience with a minor in Chemistry and Healthcare management.
 She is on the pre-medical track and aspires to be a physician one day.
 She has been a member of PennScience since her freshman year!

 Hi, I am in the class of 2024 and planning to study Neuroscience.
 I like to play basketball and jog in my free time!
 Looking forward to a great semester with Penn Science!